avh4/elm-format/README.md

 Use the [elm-light](https://github.com/rundis/elm-light) plugin.

-> If you can add more specific instructions for installing and configuring the elm-light pluging to work with `elm-format`, please [make a pull request](https://github.com/avh4/elm-format/edit/master/README.md).
+> If you can add more specific instructions for installing and configuring the elm-light plugin to work with `elm-format`, please [make a pull request](https://github.com/avh4/elm-format/edit/master/README.md).

 #### Integration with Vim